edmonl/opqu-sandbox/doc/configuration.md

 PORTS="tcp:8080:8080 udp:463"   # space-separated port mapping, no mapping by default
 ```

-Each port mapping becomes a `--port=` flag for `systemd-nspawn`.
-The protocol defaults to `tcp` if omitted, and the sandbox port is assumed to be the same as the host port if omitted.
+Each port mapping is passed as a `--port=` flag to `systemd-nspawn`.
+If omitted, the protocol defaults to `tcp` and the sandbox port defaults to the host port.
-Without port mapping, multiple sandboxes can run simultaneously without port collisions since each has its own IP on its own bridge.
+Multiple sandboxes can run simultaneously without port collisions, as each has its own IP address on the bridge.
-However, if two sandboxes map the same host-side port, one will fail at start time if the other is already running.
+However, mapping the same host port to multiple running sandboxes will result in a startup failure for subsequent sandboxes.

 ### `conf/{name}.packages`

-Per-sandbox extra packages to install at creation time.
-These are not used after the sandbox is created.
+Lists extra packages to install during sandbox creation.
+This file is ignored after creation.

 ```
 # Extra packages for this sandbox only, installed on top of $VARIANT at create time.